Aphasia & Other Communication Disorders

-The goals of this task force are to increase aphasia education in the medical professionals that treat these individuals and support interdisciplinary research on the care of individuals with aphasia and other communication disorders.
-Specifically, this task force aims to improve the communication between rehabilitation professionals and their patient’s with communication disorders in order to improve the care and quality of life of these individuals.
+The purpose of this task force is to increase aphasia education in the medical professionals that treat these individuals and support interdisciplinary research on the care of individuals with aphasia and other communication disorders.
+Specifically, this task force aims to improve communication between rehabilitation professionals and their patients with communication disorders to improve their care and quality of life.

 To learn more and discover ways to participate, contact the task force co-chairs.

 RESOURCE DATABASE for Aphasia & Related Disorders

 This database is prepared to connect professionals, medical professionals, and individuals with aphasia and their communication partners with resources that are available in many locations on the Internet.
 Topics cover general information, to specific therapy resources, to tools that can be used by clinicians and families to improve the lives of individuals with aphasia.
 If you are aware of an Internet resource that is not included in this list, please email email@example.com and that resource will be added if appropriate.

 *This information serves as a resource and is not an endorsement of any product or service marketed on these sites.

 Many resources are provided that define aphasia and describe the characteristics of aphasia.
 Some also contrast aphasia with other communication disorders.

 This list connects individuals with aphasia to a variety of intensive rehabilitation programs around the world where language activities take place to overcome the effects of aphasia.